Why South Sweden Gets Ignored (And Why That's Your Advantage)

 Malmö: The City Most Tourists Get Wrong

 Malmö has a reputation problem.
 It's considered a transit city, a photo stop on the way to Copenhagen, somewhere you grab coffee and leave.
-The reality is that Malmö is one of Sweden's most interesting cities, and its food scene is legitimately world-class in a way that's completely different from Stockholm's.
+The reality is that Malmö is one of Sweden's most interesting cities, and its food scene is legitimately genuinely good in a way that's completely different from Stockholm's.

 Stockholm's restaurants are architectural — they're designed experiences in expensive locations.
 Malmö's restaurants are obsessive.
 They're run by people who care about sourcing in a way that reads as personal, not corporate.
 Volmers, which I've mentioned before, is in Malmö for a reason: the city attracts chefs who want to cook, not entrepreneurs who want to run restaurants.